 The consequences of success.
 Content marketing an incredible successful term but at the same time a huge umbrella term.
 That’s OK and I’m glad (really) for Joe Pulizzi that the number of searches on Google for the term has skyrocketed, his hard work pays off and content is no longer the forgotten stepchild of marketing.
 In the end, social media marketing is one huge umbrella term as well.
 Content marketing covers lots and lots of possible marketing and customer-facing goals.
 The success of the term content marketing, however, also has some catastrophic consequences: everyone starts using it for different tactics and, I don’t know about you, but I for one am fed up with seeing blog posts on really influential websites stating, for instance, that Twitter’s Vine is the future of content marketing.
 I love content far too much for that and have been using it in an integrated way for far too long to accept that.
 Content deserves more than this, we have all been working too hard (since long before the Internet existed) to fight for customer-centric content.
 More about this challenge here.

 The misinterpretation and umbrella challenge.
 The second problem has everything to do with the fact that content marketing as a term is being used by so many different people with so many different backgrounds, as said, despite its’s clear definition and origins.
 But can YOU still define it in a world where everyone who takes pictures or writes or knows how to use Twitter’s Vine all of the sudden is a content marketer (note that I have nothing against taking pictures or writing, I do it myself)?
 However, the confusion is understandable.
 I know people with a sales or direct-response B2B marketing background who despise the term content marketing.
 Because for them, content is something entirely different than for a brand marketer, a publishing pro, a website copywriter or a customer service agent, for instance.
 But that doesn’t mean that content isn’t important for all of them, as long as it helps the customer and the business.
 In fact, we ARE content and stories (that’s for a later blog post).
-More about this second huge problem in this blog post.

 Last week I shared my views on another blog about the integrated optimization of the digital customer journey (thanks Lee for having tweeted and shared it so much).
 The two above mentioned content marketing challenges, my never dying love for content and my total belief in results, integration, optimization, customer-centricity and great customer experiences, are exactly the reason why I started the blog you’re on now.